GemHQ/gem-migrator/README.md

+## gem-migrator

-gem-migrator: A small utility for migrating Gem application wallets.
+A small utility for migrating Gem application wallets.

 This tool will re-encrypt your [Gem](https://developers.gem.co) Application wallets using an updating encryption scheme (chosen to eliminate the not-very-portable libsodium).

-Prerequisites:
+### Prerequisites

 1. A *NIX environment (this migration is in part intended to make the [Gem client library](https://github.com/GemHQ/round-py) easy to install on Windows)